Please see below the answers to our frequently asked questions.

 Is this for charity?

-Profits from the Shrouds of the Somme project will be donated to:
+Profits from the Shrouds of the Somme project are being donated to:

 SSAFA The Armed Forces Charity – Providing practical, emotional and financial support to servicemen, veterans and their families in times of need for 130 years